 - Appeals of course grades are made through the department chair of the college in which the course is offered and are guided by the process in University Operating Policy 10.03, Grade Grievance.

 Housing regulations and processes are outlined in the University Operating Policy 60.02, Housing Policy.
 The Director of Housing and Residential Programs, Centennial Village Residence Hall office, 325-942-2035 oversees the resolution of complaints related to student housing.

 14. Online and Distance Student Complaints

 Students enrolled in distance learning courses utilize the same complaint procedures as students enrolled in traditional courses.
 In accordance with the Higher Education Opportunities Act of 2008, Angelo State University provides a web-link related to enrollment in distributed education courses or programs and complaint processes for filing with the accrediting agency and other appropriate state agencies at the Office of Student Affairs website:

 Tuition, fee, and financial aid complaints are guided by the Student Accounts and Bursar’s Office, and Student Financial Aid processes.
 Students with complaints related to tuition and fees may contact the Student Accounts and Bursar’s Office at 325-942-2008.
-Students with financial aid complaints may submit concerns through an online system found on the Financial Aid website, http://www.angelo.edu/content/forms/413-feedback-form and clicking on the Consumer Information link.
+Students with financial aid complaints may submit concerns through an online system found on the Financial Aid website, http://www.angelo.edu/content/forms/413-feedback-form.